The Ball-on-Plate is the 90’s Arcade experience re-imagined.

 Once the ball starts rolling, humans typically try to counter this movement to reduce velocity and avoid overshooting the target.
 This is mimicked by acting against the change of error, i.e., we multiply the change of the error by a constant factor and set the tilt angle to the resulting product.

 Sounds too simple?
-In fact, such controllers are the de-facto industry standard for simple automation tasks, and more than sufficient to balance the ball of our system in the center:
+In fact, such controllers are the de facto industry standard for simple automation tasks, and more than sufficient to balance the ball of our system in the center:

 Check out portafilter machines at you local coffee machine store.
 Some particularly expensive machines advertise their fancy "PID temperature control".
 This means that there is a built-in temperature sensor, and a small computer that increases or decreases heating using a PID controller until a desired temperature is reached.
 Not really high-tech (particularly given the price of these machines) but it does the job!

-Humans enforce safety by anticipating the consequences of their actions, and correcting their behavior before they even get close to a dangerous state.
+Humans enforce safety by anticipating the consequences of their actions, and correcting their behavior before getting close to a dangerous state.
 For example, when driving a car, we will slow down before a sharp turn.
 Model Predictive Control (MPC) mimics this philosophy.
 The idea is to predict the system evolution under a control signal for a few seconds into the future using a mathematical model of the system.
 The computer then crunches numbers to find control signals that are safe and yield good performance.

 The animation shows the many samples used to find an optimal trajectory for the ball.
 Similar to MPC, the prediction is regularly updated based on the ball's position.